A headshot of Rhi Storer

 About Me

-Previously, Local Democracy Reporter at Birmingham Mail and BBC, and Reporter at The Guardian.
+Previously, Senior Reporter at Schools Week, Local Democracy Reporter at Birmingham Mail and BBC, and Reporter at The Guardian.

 A recipient of the John Schofield Trust fellowship 2023 and winner of the Scott Trust bursary 2019.